Introduction to TLS v1.2

 An active attacker cannot contribute an ephemeral public key on behalf of the server because of the digital signature.

-Warning: weakness of the signature in the ServerKeyExchange message
+Warning: weakness of the signature in the ServerKeyExchange

 This defect is fixed in TLS v1.3.
-In TLS v1.3, the digital signature in the CertificateVerify message contains a signature of the all the handshake messages so far: this includes the negotiated cipher suite.
+In TLS v1.3, the digital signature in the CertificateVerify

 Vulnerability: Logjam attack

 This weakness in the TLS v1.2 protocol was exploited in the Logjam attack.
-In this attack, the client is negotiating a DHE key exchange but a meddler-in-the-middle (MITM) negotiates a DHE export[8] key exchange with the server instead:
+In this attack, the client is negotiating a DHE key exchange but a man-in-the-middle (MITM) negotiates a DHE export[8] key exchange with the server instead:

-1. the server generates a ServerKeyExchange which contains a DH public key on a weak (export) DH group;
+which contains a DH public key on a weak (export) DH group; - the attacker forwards this message to the client;

-3. as the signature in the messages does not cover the cipher suite, the signature is acceptable by the client and the client may continue the handshake using the weak DH group.
+- as the signature in the messages does not cover the cipher suite, the signature is acceptable by the client and the client may continue the handshake using the weak DH group.

 The client can protect against this attack by checking that the DH group chosen by the server is big enough.